This topic explores the key concepts of chemical reactions as they relate to:

 - Chemical reactions are caused by mixing substances.

-- Chemical reactions must be driven by external intervention - for example,
+- Chemical reactions must be driven by external intervention - for example, heat.

 - Energy is used up in a chemical reaction.